Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines

 \mypara{Grassroots} \begin{corollary} The grassroots social graph $SG$ is volitionally grassroots. \end{corollary} \begin{proof} \emph{Grassroots:} Befriend and unfriend are guarded---befriend by $\{p,q\}$, unfriend by $p$ or by $q$---so every volition-guarded transaction of two or more participants has a nonempty guard, and by Corollary~\ref{corollary:guarded-oblivious}, $SG$ is oblivious.
-For disjoint nonempty $P, P'$, take $p\in P$ and $q\in P'$ and the run $\hat{r}$ be a run of $SG(P\cup P')$ starting from $c_0(P\cup P')$ in which $p\in P$ and $q\in P'$ each will befriend and the befriend is then taken.
-The befriend step changes the local states of both $p$ and $q$, and hence is neither a $P$-step nor a $P'$-step.
-The run $\hat{r}$ is correct: the befriend fulfils $[\mathrm{befriend}(p,q)]$ in both volitions, and no class is enabled at its end.
+For disjoint nonempty $P, P'$, take $p\in P$ and $q\in P'$ and the run $\hat{r}$ of $SG(P\cup P')$ in which $p$ and $q$ each will befriend and the befriend is then taken; the befriend changes the local states of both $p$ and $q$, so $\hat{r}$ is interactive, and $\hat{r}$ is correct, as the befriend fulfils $[\mathrm{befriend}(p,q)]$ in both volitions and no class is enabled at its end.
 Thus $SG$ is oblivious and interactive, hence grassroots by Definition~\ref{definition:grassroots}.

 \emph{Volitionally grassroots:} By Definition~\ref{definition:first-interaction}, the first interaction of disjoint nonempty $P, P'$ in any safe interactive run changes the state of an agent in each group; in $SG$ it is therefore a befriend or an unfriend between an agent of $P$ and one of $P'$.
 An unfriend of $p\in P$ and $q\in P'$ requires $q\in c_p$, an existing friendship that only an earlier befriend of $p$ and $q$---itself an interaction---can create; so the first interaction is not an unfriend.
 It is therefore a befriend, guarded by both its participants, one in $P$ and one in $P'$.
 Hence $SG$ is volitionally grassroots. \end{proof}